Bizzlebin/team_g/team/readme.txt

 2. AS: implement new, simplified algorithm for both inserting readme into queue by UEWSG division/subdivision and parsing out of the queue for setuptools fields.
 3. PM: debug remaining regressions and update docstrings.

+===
+Week 3 (2020-11-29)

+---
+Due By *Sunday* (2020-11-29)

+1. Meeting prep: 20:00 .

+---
+Due By *Monday* (2020-11-30)

+1. RD: finish all regex work ASAP and document the schema in the metadata file.
+2. AS: optimize algorithm: it still needs to be less nested in order to speed up run time.
+3. PM: start on group paper.

 +++
 Ground Rules